 20 Sep How KPIs Help Call Centers Win in the Business Game

 KPIs or Key Performance Indicators are these call center items that can be tracked and scored, like touchdowns and dunks.
-What other aspects of Dee’s call center numbers can be measured?
+Other aspects of Dee’s call center numbers can be measured.
 How can those measurements be translated into manageable units used to track goals?

 How many players are on the team?

-Knowing the number of agents available per call volume assists managers in managing expectations in regard to other metrics like speed of call pick up and number of calls that are likely to be completed in a day.
-Therefore, if 85 agents were available Monday but only 76 agents were available Tuesday that must be taken into consideration when viewing the overall stats for each day to make for a clear comparison.
+Knowing the number of agents available per call volume helps managers gauge expectations for other metrics including Average Speed of Answering (ASA) and total calls completed in a day.
+Therefore, if 85 agents were available Monday but only 76 agents were available Tuesday that must be taken into consideration when viewing the overall stats for each day for a clear comparison.

 How many players are on the field?

-The number of agents already assisting customers is important because it helps gauge the potential wait time of remaining calls.
-This allows for customers in queue to be given an idea of their anticipated wait time, a key point in customer-business communication and customer satisfaction.
-This is also helpful in assessing a company’s heaviest call times enabling managers to plan for high volume days.
+The number of agents already assisting customers is important, because it helps gauge the potential wait time of remaining calls.
+The result is that customers in queue can be told their anticipated wait time.
+Average Wait Time (AWT) is a key point in customer-business communication and Customer Satisfaction (CSAT).
+This applies to assessing heaviest call times, which enables managers to plan for high volume days.

 How many players are on the bench?